pradeep800/Destributed-Task-Scheduler/README.md

 **Index**
 (last_time_health_check_in_second,task_updated) =>
-- in "remove health check" we are removing the entries 3 minute which are 3 minute late to update their last_time_health_in_second
+- in `remove health check` we are removing the entries 3 minute which are 3 minute late to update their last_time_health_in_second
-- In "failed updatator" we are going to use both or key in where clause so i am making in index
+- In `failed updatator` we are going to use both or key in where clause so i am making in index
 ### Status Checker Service
 Every worker pings the status check service every 5 seconds for health checks.
 When a task is completed or failed, the worker sends its status and this service will update accordingly Here's what the `status checker service` does:
 1. Create 2 API endpoints accessible to the main worker: